neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

   - it's SEO optimized
   - it's better understandable for other developers

-### Raise a question to be answered by the end of the block
+### Pose a question to be answered by the end of the block!

 - Why do we **want** to write semantic HTML?